rscircus/rscircus.github.io/_posts/2020-01-21-tinker-kubecloud.md

 ## k3sup

+The following chapter will be a bit more detailed as this is not standard admin stuff.
+Even though I know people who claim this is the case, but then there is [memenetes](https://twitter.com/memenetes).
+To me it still feels pretty new. 🤷‍♀️

 [k3sup](https://github.com/alexellis/k3sup) makes bootstrapping kubernetes very easy.
 It is a static Go binary.
 Hence, installing is basically copying it.

-The following chapter will be a bit more detailed as this is not standard admin stuff.

 First we install k3sup on our laptop which is connected to the master Pi.